 Lights flashing, bass pumping, dancing, and drinks being poured are all reasons why nightclubs and bars are popular night time destinations.
 In the heat of the moment with alcohol pulsing through their veins and personal space being invaded, tempers can flare.

 All of these things are a recipe for disaster with the end result being injury and possibly death.
 How did a gun or knife get past security?
 Where was security?
 If negligent security was not present, your accident could have been avoided.
-Learn more about a lawsuit below and contact our New York negligent security lawyers today to learn about your own legal options.
+Learn more about a lawsuit below and contact our New York crime victim lawyers today to learn about your own legal options.

 Consuming large quantities of alcohol have been shown in studies by the National Institute on Alcohol Abuse and Alcoholism to change mood and behavior, leading people to commit crimes they otherwise would have refrained from.